 PhotoUp is a company that aims to become a socially ethical, globally responsible, and environmentally friendly business.
 Thus, we are serious and quite active in implementing our various corporate social responsibility (CSR) programs.
 PhotoUp organizes feeding programs, school supply distribution, calamity assistance, and other related events.

 The fact that many of our team members are avid outdoors people means that we genuinely love Mother Nature.
-It is not a surprise, therefore, that environmental protection and preservation is among our mainstay programs.
-So on July 30, we decided to clean up a small beach resort called Uncle Mike’s in the tropical island of Mactan.
+It is not a surprise, therefore, that environmental protection and preservation are among our mainstay programs.
+So on July 30, we decided to clean up a small beach resort called Uncle Mike’s on the tropical island of Mactan.

 Uncle Mike’s is popular not just for beachgoers but also for free diving enthusiasts.
 Less than a hundred yards from the shore is a reef that is relatively undamaged and filled with colorful corals, vibrant fish, waving crinoids and anemones, and other marine creatures.
 There is even a coral-encrusted sculpture of a mermaid, which has become the icon of the place.

 However, the influx of numerous weekend beachgoers made the beach quite messy.
 The nature-loving PhotoUp team decided to tidy up the place and inspire other beachgoers to keep the place clean.

 Uncle Mike’s is just one of the beaches around Mactan.
 But collectively, beaches are an important mover of Cebu’s tourism industry.
 The money from tourists who visit our sandy shores provides not just revenue for hotels and resorts but also additional income to locals, vendors, and fishermen who inhabit the area.
 Yes, they are our gems, but they will only continue to be so as long as we keep them clean.